siddhartha-gadgil/DeptWeb/_seminars/2015/2015-8-10-angela-pasquale-universite-de-lorraine.md

 speaker: "Angela Pasquale (Universite de Lorraine)"
 title: "Dual pairs and intertwining distributions"
 time: "4pm"
+time: "LH-1"
 ---
 A reductive dual pair in the group Sp(W) of isometries of a symplectic space W, over a local